-The Social Security application process can be a lengthy one and involves several steps.
-This will outline those steps.
+The Social Security application process in Michigan can be a lengthy one and involves several steps.
+Here, our Grand Rapids Worker's compensation and disability lawyers will outline those steps.
 The chances of success at each level vary greatly based on age, past work history, and the type of and severity of the condition(s) you are experiencing.

 Step 1 – Initial Application